 The smarter comparison is lifecycle-based: replacement rate, cleaning footprint, reject rate, and energy profile over time.

-The KPI that keeps everyone honest: per 1,000 gummies that pass QC
+The KPI that matters: per 1,000 gummies that pass QC

 If you only track utilities per batch, you’ll miss the real picture.
 A batch that looks efficient can be hiding high reject rates, over-drying, extra cleaning cycles, or long downtime.
 A better metric ties environmental impact to what matters in manufacturing: saleable output.